Skip to content

 The Metamorpheus results in a format for gopher.

-gopher.test_enrichment(proteins, desc=True, aspect='all', species='human', release='current', go_subset=None, contaminants_filter=None, fetch=False, progress=False, annotations=None, mapping=None, aggregate_terms=True, alternative='greater')
+gopher.test_enrichment(proteins, desc=True, aspect='all', species='human', release='current', go_subset=None, contaminants_filter=None, fetch=False, progress=False, annotations=None, mapping=None, aggregate_terms=True)

 Test for the enrichment of Gene Ontology terms from protein abundance.